FrogSkyWater/Big-big-backpack/README.md

 ## Config
 *Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.*

 * `BackpackCost`: How much you have to pay to buy this backpack in the shop.
-Default = 50000).
+Default 48 slots = 50000 and 60 slots costs 100000).

 ## Console Commands
 * `player_setbackpacksize slots`: Changes the size of your inventory.
 Valid values for slots are 12, 24, 36, 48 and 60.
 Items in the removed slots will be spilled onto the ground.